eloycoto/eloycoto.github.io/content/blog/2024-03-05-on-being-sick.rst

 Life is a whirlwind, isn't it?
 Taleb describes these events clearly in all his books.
 Sadly, I have my personal Black Swan event.
-I was cruising one of my summers in my life, I was just happy, with a head full of dreams and plans!
+I was cruising one of my best summers in my life, I was just happy, with a head full of dreams and plans!
 But that morning, on 21st of Sept, BAM!
 A life unexpected setback!

 That morning, I had a check with the doctor, regarding a small pain that I had for a few weeks.
-I got diagnosed with a 13-11-9 cm Sarcoma tumour, fu##! my life at that moment just changed, in four hours I should had to pick up the train to speak at Atlantica Conf, I had plans to have dinner with one of my mentors, and I'd just received the worst notice that I could get.
+I got diagnosed with a 13-11-9 cm Sarcoma tumour, fu##!
+My life at that moment just changed, in four hours I should had to pick up the train to speak at Atlantica Conf, I had plans to have dinner with one of my mentors, and I'd just received the worst notice that I could get.